rlucente-se-jboss/ocp-on-nuc/README.md

 be created later.
 Make sure to set the root password and also create an unprivileged user (with sudo privileges).

+## Enable Stable Networking
+I want to make this portable to any site for demonstrations with the ability to have a predictable IP address for the NUC.
+To do that, I repurposed an old WiFi router to enable a LAN for my NUC and my laptop and to provide a connection to the outside world.
+These [instructions](linksys-openwrt-config.md) describe how I did that.

 ## Prepare the Server
 Run the following script as root to prepare the server for installs.
 This script registers the system and creates the docker-vg volume